itom-project/itom/docs/userDoc/source/02_installation/build_dependencies.rst

 .. _install-depend-opencv:

-**OpenCV** (mandatory, 2.3 or higher)
+**OpenCV** (mandatory, 2.3 or higher, 2.4.x recommended)

 You have different possibilities in order to get the binaries from OpenCV:

 1. Download the OpenCV-Superpack (version 2.3) from http://sourceforge.net/projects/opencvlibrary/files/opencv-win/2.3/.
 This superpack is a self-extracting archive.
 Unpack it.
    The superpack contains pre-compiled binaries for VS2008, VS2010, MinGW in 32bit and 64bit.
 (Later map the CMake variable **OpenCV_DIR** to the **build** subdirectory of the extracted archive).
-2. Download the current setup (version 2.4 or higher) from http://opencv.org/ and install it.
+2. Download the current setup (version 2.4 or higher, recommended) from http://opencv.org/ and install it.
 This installation also contains pre-compiled binaries for VS2008, VS2010 and MinGW.
    In this case map **OpenCV_DIR** to the **opencv/build** subdirectory.
 3. Get the sources from OpenCV and use CMake to generate project files and build the binaries by yourself.
 Then map **OpenCV_DIR** to the build-directory, indicated in CMake.